Submit your watchOS apps to the App Store.

 Your app preview may only use footage of your iPhone app, and footage must stay within the app.
 Do not change your preview to show your watchOS app.

-Before submitting your app for review in App Store Connect, make sure that it adheres to the review guidelines, functions properly, and is ready to be released to customers.
+Before submitting your app for review in App Store Connect, make sure that it follows the review guidelines, functions properly, and is ready to be publicly released.

 All apps submitted to the App Store are reviewed based on a set of technical, content, and design criteria.
 Make sure to review the guidelines before submitting your app for review in App Store Connect.